Emil Jiménez: Notable games

 As a call-up umpire in 2024, Jiménez was involved in minor controversy, where he ejected Lane Thomas of the Washington Nationals, who had never been ejected from a game prior, for arguing a called third strike despite Thomas appearing to not say much to get ejected, only turning around to look at Jiménez.

 Jiménez would again make headlines in 2025, in a game between the San Diego Padres and New York Mets at Petco Park.
 During the game, Jiménez called the New York Mets right fielder Juan Soto out on strikes in the third and seventh inning.
 Soto, having to be held back by his teammate Pete Alonso, caused his manager, Carlos Mendoza to come out of the dugout to defend Soto, resulting in Jiménez ejecting Mendoza from the game.

 Personal life

+Jiménez's younger brother, Edwin, is currently a Minor League Umpire who is on Major League Baseball's call-up list in the event a full-time Major League umpire is not available.
 Jiménez and his wife Maria have two kids, Emiliano and Emiliana.